Introduction to Application of Automation

 - Selenium: This is a testing automation tool.
 Selenium helps in executing hundreds to test cases on a single go.

 - Jenkins: It is the famous CI/CD tool.
-Jenkins help in building the application and its deployment.
+Jenkins helps in building the application and its deployment.
 It has a large number of pipelines to support your CI/process.

 Importance of Automation

 - Automation improves productivity by reducing time.
-An engineer can run a testing script in the background and can work on other productive tasks in parallel.
+An engineer can run a testing script in the background and work on other parallel productive tasks.

 - Automation improves quality.
-Everything is done by the software/script.
+The software/script does everything.
 This reduces the chance of human errors.
 And results in improved quality.

 - Automation saves money.
-The organization spends less time hiring, training, and the salary of a new employee.
+The organization spends less time hiring, training, and a new employee’s salary.

 - Automation improves accuracy.
 All the lengthy tasks are covered in less time.
-No manual intervention and hence the less scope of errors.
+No manual intervention and hence less scope for errors.

 - Automation provides reusability.
-Once you write the script, you can use it for multiple scenarios by slight modification or without modification.
+Once you write the script, you can use it for multiple scenarios with slight or no modifications.

 Benefits of Automation